Browse Tutorials

 Busting Browser's Cache by Bundling

 As you know browsers cache resources based on URLs.
 When a web page requests a resource, the browser first checks its cache to see if there is a resource with the matched URL.
-If yes, then it simply uses the cached copy instead of fetching a new one from server.
-Hence whenever you change the content of css and js files will not reflect on the browser.
-For this you need to force the browser for refreshing/reloading.
+If yes, then it simply uses the cached copy instead of fetching a new one from the server.
+Hence whenever you change the content of CSS and JS files will not reflect on the browser.
+For this, you need to force the browser to refresh/reload.

-But bundles automatically takes care of this problem by adding a hashcode to each bundle as a query parameter to the URL as shown below.
-Whenever you change the content of css and js files then a new has code will be generated and rendered to the page automatically.
-In this way, the browser will see a different url and will fetch the new copy of css and js.
+But bundles automatically take care of this problem by adding a hashcode to each bundle as a query parameter to the URL as shown below.
+Whenever you change the content of css and js files then a new code will be generated and rendered to the page automatically.
+In this way, the browser will see a different URL and will fetch the new copy of CSS and JS.

 Share Article